nicklockwood/ShapeScript/Help/functions.md

 Functions consist of a name followed by one or more values.
 They perform an operation on their input values and return the result.

-Functions are *pure*, meaning that they do not have *side-effects*, and they do not depend on the current state of the program.
-A function called with a given set of input values will always return the same output value.

 Functions can be used inside expressions, and can accept expressions as inputs.
 Unlike [operators](expressions.md#operators), functions have no implicit precedence, so parentheses may be needed to avoid ambiguity.

 In the following example, it's not clear if `y` is intended as a second argument to the `cos` function, or as the second argument to the translate command.
 Only the latter would technically be valid, since `cos` only accepts a single argument, but ShapeScript requires you to be explicit, and will treat this as an error: